 ANADA# 200-328, Approved by FDA

-Manufactured by: Bimeda-MTC Animal Health Inc., Cambridge, Ontario, Canada N3C 2W4
+Manufactured by: Bimeda-MTC Animal Health Inc., Cambridge, ON Canada

 |Every effort has been made to ensure the accuracy of the Oxytocin Injection information published above.
 However, it remains the responsibility of the readers to familiarize themselves with the product information contained on the US product label or package insert.|